ElliotDomino/ElliotDomino/README.md

 -Hi, I’m @ElliotDomino

--I’m currently learning Python, Java, Linux, Trumpet (Instrument)
+-I’m currently studying computer science and philosophy at the University of Alberta